“All the works of man have their origin in creative fantasy.” – C.G. Jung

 Fortunately for Lusseyran, a future World War II French Resistance hero, a profound and life-changing Wow! moment followed soon after, bringing light and color back into his life.

 He tells of this moment in his autobiography And There Was Light.
-One day, out walking with his… Read more
+One day, out walking with his father, the … Read more

 “Synchronicity takes the coincidence of events in space and time as meaning something more than mere chance.” – Carl G. Jung